munificent/game-programming-patterns/book/bytecode.markdown

 ## Design Decisions

-I <span name="failed">tried</span> to keep this chapter as simple as I could, but at the heart of this pattern, what we're really doing is creating a language.
+I <span name="failed">tried</span> to keep this chapter as simple as I could, but what we're really doing is creating a language.
 That's a pretty open-ended design space.
-Exploring this space can be tons of fun, so make sure you don't forget to finish your game.
+Exploring it can be tons of fun, so make sure you don't forget to finish your game.

 <aside name="failed">

-Given that this is the longest chapter in the book, I probably failed in that task.
+Since this is the longest chapter in the book, it seems I failed that task.

 </aside>

----

 ### How do instructions access the stack?

 Bytecode VMs come in two main flavors: stack-based and register-based.
-In a stack-based VM, instructions always work on the top of the stack, like our sample code.
+In a stack-based VM, instructions always work from the top of the stack, like our sample code.
 For example, `INST_ADD` pops two values, adds them, and pushes the result.

 Register-based VMs still have a stack.
-The difference is that instructions can read their inputs from deeper in it.
-Instead of "add" always popping the top two items, it has two arguments stored in the bytecode that identify where in the stack the two values being added can be found.
-This means you don't need separate instructions to bring those values up from the bottom of the stack before you can use them.
+The only difference is that instructions can read their inputs from deeper in it.
+Instead of `INST_ADD` always *popping* its operands, it has two indexes stored in the bytecode that identify where in the stack the to read the operands from.

 * **With a stack-based VM:**